knowlesy/AzKeyVault_Pipeline_Security/README.md

 ## KeyVaults

-Azure Keyvaults enable you to do the following
+Azure Key vaults enable you to do the following

 * **Secrets Management** - Azure Key Vault can be used to Securely store and tightly control access to tokens, passwords, certificates, API keys, and other secrets
 * **Key Management** - Azure Key Vault can be used as a Key Management solution.
 Azure Key Vault makes it easy to create and control the encryption keys used to encrypt your data.